-Type of Contract (JAN 2003)

-The judiciary plans to award a (Contracting officer inserts specific type of contract) type of contract under this solicitation, and all offers shall be submitted on this basis.
-Alternate offers based on other contract types will not be considered.
+Type of Contract (JAN 2003) The judiciary plans to award a (Contracting officer contract under this solicitation, and all Alternate offers based on other contract

 Clause 4-5, Ordering

 Ordering (AUG 2004)

 - (a) Any products and services to be furnished under this contract will be ordered by issuance of written delivery orders or task orders by the individuals or activities designated in the schedule.
 Such orders may be issued from the effective date of the contract through the last day of the contract. - (b) All delivery orders or task orders are subject to the terms and conditions of this contract and will specify the date, time and place for the products to be delivered or the services to be performed.
 If the contracting officer so requires, the contractor shall provide a written or oral acknowledgment.
 In the event of a conflict between a delivery order or a task order and this contract, this contract will control. - (c) If mailed, a delivery order or a task order is considered "issued" when the judiciary deposits the order in the mail.
 Orders may be issued orally, by facsimile, or by electronic commerce methods only if authorized in the schedule.